btholt/complete-intro-to-react-v9/lessons/07-testing/B-basic-react-tests.md

 ---
 description: >-
-  Learn effective React testing strategies with an example of testing a Pizza component using React Testing Library.
-Discover best practices for user-centric testing, handling bugs, and maintaining your test suite for a more reliable application.
+  Learn how to effectively test React components with a focus on functionality over implementation using React Testing Library, through this hands-on guide by Brian Holt.
+Gain insights into user-centric testing methodologies, writing bug-catching tests, and managing test lifecycle for enhanced app reliability, specifically applied to the Pizza.jsx component.
 keywords:
-  - React testing
+  - React Testing
-  - Pizza component
+  - React
-  - User-centric testing
+  - Vitest
-  - React Testing Library
+  - Testing Library
+  - React Components
+  - Brian Holt
-  - software testing
+  - Pizza.jsx
 ---

 Let's write our first test for Pizza.jsx.
 In general, here's my methodology for testing React: